Alibaba Group: Others

 In December 2015, Alibaba agreed to acquire the South China Morning Post and other media assets belonging to the group for a consideration of $266 million.
 Although Alibaba promised editorial independence, vice-chairman Joseph Tsai said that Alibaba believes that "the world needs a plurality of views when it comes to China coverage.
 China's rise as an economic power and its importance to world stability is too important for there to be a singular thesis."
 The acquisition attracted media concerns over what this would mean for the newspaper's coverage.

 Other subsidiaries of Alibaba include Hangzhou Ali Venture Capital and Alibaba Entrepreneurs Fund.
 Hangzhou Ali Venture Capital (杭州阿里创业投资) is a company 80% owned by Jack Ma and another manager of Alibaba.
 For regulatory purpose, Alibaba Group did not own the company directly, but by pleading.
 It was considered as a subsidiary and/or consolidated entity of Alibaba Group.
 Ali Venture Capital is a shareholder of Beijing Enlight Media and a domestic shareholder of China Unicom.
 The Alibaba Entrepreneurs Fund is a non-profit making initiative launched by Alibaba Group in 2015.

 Alibaba also has invested in more than ten startups in Hong Kong including DayDayCook, GoGoVan, WeLend and Qupital.
 In 2019, Alibaba launched China-Russia flights in collaboration with Russian Post to assure fast shipping of products.

+Alibaba owns the app Feizhu, which is a platform on which companies can sell tourism services such as day trips or cultural activities to Chinese consumers.

+When Alibaba acquires shares in other businesses, it generally seeks to acquire a controlling stake and maintain control over the business operations.